Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 # Arduino Morse Code Buzzer
 This project plays a piece of text in Morse Code using a buzzer connected to an Arduino Uno board.

+Currently, I have encoded all of the following characters:

+	ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789,.?":'-/()

 ## Required Components
 - Arduino Uno (other boards should work)
 - Buzzer